liqd/adhocracy4/docs/datamodel.md

 participation process model
 ---------------------------

-The adhocracy4 process model always replicates the follwoing data model: A set of organisations on the platform runs each their own participation projects.
+The adhocracy4 process model always replicates the following data model: A set of organisations on the platform runs each their own participation projects.
 Each project will be structured into a consecutive number of steps (called phases).
 In a phase objects in a data collection (called module) can be